Mar 30, 2024

 It featured a panel of distinguished speakers that included Dr Mastura Md Yusof, Head of Oncology Services at Pantai Hospital; Grace Tam, Senior Member and Organisation Partner at the World Association of Girl Guides and Girl Scouts (WAGGGS); Elsie Chang, Head of Novartis Corporate Center KL, and Sheena Fong, Therapeutic Area Head, Oncology, Novartis Malaysia.
 Diversity, equity, and inclusion (DEI) – a strongly embedded framework within Novartis – was one of the key topics.

 This is a timely emphasis.
 Despite surpassing men in university enrollment, women remain a minority in STEM education and careers.
-A 2022 United Nations report revealed that women account for only about 35% of students pursuing STEM degrees globallyi.
+A 2022 United Nations report revealed that women account for only about 35% of students pursuing STEM degrees globally1.

 Reflecting on the broader societal impact, the panelists underscored the significance of motivating and empowering the youth, especially in pursuing STEM education and professions.
-This is important given The World Health Organization’s forecast of shortfall of 10 million healthcare workers by 2030, primarily impacting low- and lower-middle-income nationsii.
+This is important given The World Health Organization’s forecast of shortfall of 10 million healthcare workers by 2030, primarily impacting low- and lower-middle-income nations2.

 Dr. Mastura Md Yusof, a renowned female oncologist and academician, shared: